Gbukaa/security_week/kubernetes/README.md

 In this project, you will be working **in pairs** to run your own Kubernetes clusters locally using a tool called K3s.
 You will be managing all components of a Kubernetes cluster, including the control plane, manually.

-Your coach will either run or share with you a recording of the [Running Kubernetes locally workshop](/workshops/week-5/running_k8s_locally.md), which will introduce you to using K3s.
+Your coach will either run or share a recording of the [Running Kubernetes locally workshop](/workshops/week-5/running_k8s_locally.md), which will introduce you to using K3s.

 In pairs, you will then work on the [Kubernetes Further Challenges](k8s-further-challenges.md).